Skip to content

 Recommended role split:

-• org/gcp/object-repo lives in the env control project
+• org/gcp/object-repo#pgbackrest_primary lives in the env control project

 • platform/gcp/platform-vm#gcp_pg_vms places DR compute in the host/network project